-There are a variety of American Airlines Business Class cabins on American Airlines aircraft but the carrier has been pretty consistent with its premium economy seating.
+There is a variety of American Airlines Business Class cabins on American Airlines aircraft but the carrier has been pretty consistent with its premium economy seating.
 With the main differentiator being a 2-3-2 vs. 2-4-2 cabin.

 Premium Economy on American airlines is located behind the Business Class Section on the B777.
 The B77 layout is 2-4-2 compared to 3-4-3 in the Economy cabin.
 Unusually there are 3 window rows and 4 middle rows with 4 seats.
 This makes the best seats for couples undoubtedly the window duos of two seats.

-This is a major disadvantage for ALL passengers seated in the middle as you will either need to climb over someone to get our or you will be climbed over or will have to move to allow the middle people to exit their seats.
+This is a major disadvantage for all passengers seated in the middle as you will either need to climb over someone to get our or you will be climbed over or will have to move to allow the middle people to exit their seats.

-The very worst seats in the cabin are the back middle seats as more often than not, the meal choice runs out half way up the cabin and you are stuck with the less popular choice, so it is wise to sit further forward where possible.
+The very worst seats in the cabin are the back middle seats as more often than not, the meal choice runs out halfway up the cabin and you are stuck with the less popular choice, so it is wise to sit further forward where possible.

 I would, therefore, class all the middle seats as the worst in the cabin and of course, they don’t have a view either!

-The seat cover is a grey leather with 38 inches of pitch a disappointing recline and usefully each seat has an in-seat power supply which can take a US, EU and UK plug.
+The seat cover is a grey leather with 38 inches of pitch a disappointing recline and usefully each seat has an in-seat power supply which can take a US, EU, and UK plug.
 There is also a USB socket.
 Width is 19 inches between armrests, which isn’t great but beats the 17-inch width you’ll get in economy.